 Shirts – 6

 I was already pretty set on basic long-sleeved shirts for Jasper, so I picked up a few simple ones as well as some holiday-themed shirts.
 That Mickey Halloween shirt is too cute.
+It looks classy and there are some nice shirts for short men.

 I did need a few more sweaters for him, though, and would you look at these pretties?
 Again, I gave them a thorough inspection and they are in perfect condition.